Criticism of the Bible: Historicity

+Archaeological discoveries since the 19th century are open to interpretation, but broadly speaking they lend support to few of the Old Testament's narratives as history and offer evidence to challenge others.

 Biblical minimalism is a label applied to a loosely knit group of scholars who hold that the Bible's version of history is not supported by any archaeological evidence so far unearthed, thus the Bible cannot be trusted as a history source.
 Author Richard I. Pervo details the non-historical sources of the Book of Acts.

 Historicity of Jesus

-The validity of the Gospels is challenged by writers such as Kersey Graves who claimed that mythic stories, that have parallels in the life of Jesus, support the conclusion that the gospel writers incorporated them into the story of Jesus and Gerald Massey, who specifically claimed that the life story of the Egyptian god Horus was copied by Christian Gnostics.
-Parallels have also been drawn between Greek myths and the life of Jesus.
-The comparative mythology of Jesus Christ examines the parallels that have been proposed for the Biblical portrayal of Jesus in comparison to other religious or mythical domains.
-Some critics have alleged that Christianity is not founded on a historical figure, but rather on a mythical creation.
-One of these views proposes that Jesus was the Jewish manifestation of a pan-Hellenic cult, known as Osiris-Dionysus.
+The validity of the Gospels is challenged by writers like Kersey Graves and Gerald Massey, who argue that the story of Jesus incorporates elements from mythic tales, such as those of Horus and Greek myths.
+Comparative mythology examines these parallels and suggests that Christianity may be based on a mythical creation rather than a historical figure.
+Some critics propose that Jesus was the Jewish manifestation of a Pan-Hellenic cult known as Osiris-Dionysus.

 Christ myth theory proponents claim that the age, authorship, and authenticity of the Gospels can not be verified, thus the Gospels can not bear witness to the historicity of Jesus.
 This is in contrast with writers such as David Strauss, who regarded only the supernatural elements of the gospels as myth, but whereas these supernatural myths were a point of contention, there was no refutation of the gospels' authenticity as a witness to the historicity of Jesus.
 Critics of the Gospels such as Richard Dawkins and Thomas Henry Huxley note that they were written long after the death of Jesus and that we have no real knowledge of the date of composition of the Gospels.
 Annie Besant and Thomas Paine note that the authors of the Gospels are not known.

+In modern scholarship, the Christ myth theory is considered a fringe theory and is dismissed by virtually every scholar.